tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/submit-commands.md

 sleep : 2
 ```

-That's all for adding an Submit command feature!!!
+That's all we needed to do for adding an Submit command feature!!!

+* Follow the tutorial @ref:[here](./subscribe-event.md) to add an Subscribe Event Example.